Linear Pipeline

 Webhook Processing

-The pipeline can receive Linear tickets via webhooks with defense-in-depth security:
+The pipeline can receive Linear tickets via webhooks with multi-layer security:

 | Layer | Protection |